 Natural Gas Vehicles

-Natural gas powers about 150,000 vehicles in the United States and roughly 15.2 million vehicles worldwide.
-Natural gas vehicles (NGVs) are good choices for high-mileage, centrally fueled fleets.
-CNG tank technology and safety are improving and in many cases CNG can provide operators with adequate range for their operations.
-For vehicles needing to travel long distances, liquefied natural gas (LNG) offers a greater energy density than CNG, meaning the fuel range is more comparable to conventional fuel.
-The advantages of natural gas as a transportation fuel include its domestic availability, widespread distribution infrastructure, low cost, and inherently clean-burning qualities.
+Natural gas powers more than 175,000 vehicles in the United States and roughly 23 million vehicles worldwide.
+Natural gas vehicles (NGVs) are good choices for high-mileage, centrally fueled fleets because they can provide similar fuel range support for applications that stay within a region supported by reliable compressed natural gas (CNG) fueling.
+For vehicles that travel long distances, liquefied natural gas (LNG) offers a greater energy density than CNG, meaning the fuel range is more comparable to conventional fuel.
+The advantages of natural gas as a transportation fuel include its domestic availability, widespread distribution infrastructure, and reduced greenhouse gas emissions over conventional gasoline and diesel fuels.